 A. K. Hangal: The ultimate character actor, Hangal (second from right) is best remembered as Imaam Saab from 'Sholay'.
 He mostly played the man of principles, most notably in 'Namak Haraam', apart from father/relative of the leading characters.
 In some movies, he was also the loyal servant.

-David Abraham: He excelled as the support cast in classic comedies such as 'Chupke Chupke', 'Gol Maal', 'Khubsoorat' and 'Baton Baton Mein', mostly playing a relative of the lead character.
+David Abraham: He excelled as the supporting cast in classic comedies such as 'Chupke Chupke', 'Gol Maal', 'Khubsoorat' and 'Baton Baton Mein', mostly playing a relative of the lead character.